Braxton Berrios Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- The Buccaneers have the NFL's 24th-ranked pass defense this season, allowing 259.6 yards per game through the air.
+- The 259.6 passing yards the Buccaneers yield per game makes them the NFL's 24th-ranked pass defense this season.

-- With 23 passing TDs allowed this season, the Buccaneers defense is ranked 16th in the NFL.
+- The Buccaneers have given up 23 passing TDs this year (1.5 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- Against the Jaguars last week, Berrios was targeted six times and picked up 37 yards on five receptions.
+- In last week's outing against the Jaguars, Berrios was targeted six times, totaling 37 yards on five receptions.

-- Berrios has 115 receiving yards on 12 catches (17 targets) over his last three outings, averaging 38.3 yards per game.

 Berrios' New York Teammates